erkaiyublog/erkaiyublog.github.io/_posts/2025-06-30-Leveraging-Binary-Coverage-for-Effective-Generation-Guidance-in-Kernel-Fuzzing.md

 The coverage experiments are conducted for **72 hours**.
 All bugs listed were found in this experiment.
 Each experiment was repeated **5 times** to reduce statistical errors.

+Take-away:
+1. Both KBinCov-KVM and KBinCov-TCG acheived higher coverage statistics (number of branches covered) than traditional fuzzers as well as state coverage fuzzers.
+2. KBinCov achieves a significantly higher binary coverage statistic than the comparison.

 ## What is your analysis of the identified problem, idea and evaluation?

 To be added

 ## What are the contributions?
-* See Abstract.
+See Abstract.

-* A new execution feedback and novelty detection mechanism, Kernel Binary Coverage Feedback.
+A new execution feedback and novelty detection mechanism, Kernel Binary Coverage Feedback.

-* A prototype tool KBinCov integrated into kernel fuzzer syzkaller.
-* Higher code and binary coverage, lower overhead.
+A prototype tool KBinCov integrated into kernel fuzzer syzkaller.
+The tool provides higher code and binary coverage, lower overhead.

-* Found 21 previously unknown bugs using KBinCov with Syzkaller.
+Found 21 previously unknown bugs using KBinCov with Syzkaller.

 ## What are future directions for this research?